ginazak/Map-Reduce/README.md

 # Map-Reduce
-This program will take a CSV data file, and output the maximum value of all the numbers using the map-reduce paradigm.
+1. max_value.py will take a CSV data file, and output the maximum value of all the numbers using the map-reduce paradigm.
-To run:
+To run: pipenv run python part1.py fileName.csv

-    pipenv run python part1.py fileName.csv
+2.